-A search of the Air Quality in Scotland online mapping tool records that the scheme extents are not located within an Air Quality Management Area (AQMA).
-Sites monitoring air quality in the wider area records bandings to be within the 'green zone' (Low Index 1-3).
+A search of the Air Quality in Scotland online mapping tool records air quality bandings within the area of the scheme to be within the 'green zone' (Low Index 1-3).

-The scheme is located within the 'North Lanarkshire Council' boundary area, which currently has three Air Quality Management Areas (AQMAs) within its administrative boundary.
-The closest AQMA, 'Chapelhall', is located approx. 8.4km west of the scheme extents (at its nearest point) and is declared for particulate matter (PM10).
+The scheme extents are located within the Falkirk Council boundary area, which currently has three Air Quality Management Areas (AQMAs) within its administrative boundary.
+The closest AQMA is 'Falkirk Town Centre' which is located approximately 8.4km south east of the scheme extents and has been declared for nitrogen dioxide (NO2) and particulate matter PM10.

-There are 13 sites registered on the Scottish Pollutant Release Inventory (SPRI) for pollutant releases to air within 10km of the scheme:
+There are 11 sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases located within 10km of the scheme extents (Scottish Pollutant Release Inventory.
+They are as follows: